 As soon as a student is tested positive for Covid-19, the following actions will be taken.

-All parents of students in the same class (“bubble”) as the infected student, as well as the class teacher, will be notified by email that they are not able to return to campus for a period of up to 14 days after last contact with the infected person or until a prescribed testing regime is completed.
+All parents of students in the same class (“bubble”) as the infected student, as well as the class teacher, will be notified by email that they are not able to return to campus for a period of 8 days.
+A negative test result from day 7 needs to be presented before coming on to Campus.
 Learning will continue remotely.
 Specialist teachers, as well as students who may have had close contact with the infected student, may also be required to stay at home and be tested on day 7.

 By a system of contact tracing under the direction of the local authorities, all parents of students who are confirmed as having been in close contact with the infected student will be notified by email that they are not able to return to campus until a negative test on day 7 is presented.
 Learning will continue remotely.
 Teachers who may have had close contact with the infected student may also be required to stay at home and be tested on day 7.

-- One form to notify us of all student health related student absences
+- One form to notify us of all student health related absences

 - Increased ventilation